 My parents moved to NYC (oh yes, I am a New Yorker through and through.
 I almost called this blog “Bagels and Diamonds” but then I thought, “Choking hazard!”) after I was born and my dad took up an apprenticeship at a jewelry manufacturing company in 1982.
 I remember going up to his bench as a toddler and standing on tiptoes to marvel at all the sparkly gems and the gold dust that accumulated.
 I was told never to touch anything on his bench and I always obeyed.
 By 1987, he started his own manufacturing company on 47th street in the Diamond District.
 Whenever I went to the workshop to visit him I was given the very important job of sweeping up the gold dust from the jewelers benches and scouring the floor for diamonds that may have popped out of the jewelers’ tweezers during the manufacturing process.
-Even now when you visit my father’s company and go into the workshop at the end of the day you will see the most junior apprentice sweeping up the gold dust from the other master jewelers’ benches and no one can beat me when it comes to looking for floor diamonds though my best friend constantly tries (I once found a 3.88 carat blue sapphire on the pavement on 47th street and I wasn’t even trying).
+Even now when you visit my father’s company and go into the workshop at the end of the day you will see the most junior apprentice sweeping up the gold dust from the other master jewelers’ benches–although no one can beat me when it comes to looking for floor diamonds (I once found a 3.88 carat blue sapphire on the pavement on 47th street and I wasn’t even trying).

 Big Kiss and Bigger Diamonds,